jim-easterbrook/pyctools/README.rst

 Documentation
 -------------

-The core Pyctools library and components are documented on `ReadTheDocs.org <http://pyctools.readthedocs.org/>`_.
+The core Pyctools library and components are documented on `Read The Docs <http://pyctools.readthedocs.io/>`_.
 If you install additional components you should build a local copy of the documentation to include the extra components.

 Requirements